David-Grim/CSE183-project/README.md

 comment on the lyrics.
 After posting the comment, the comment will be available to view by all other users on the site, along with a reply functionality, the user’s avatar and name, and an up-vote/down-vote system, allowing users to interact with one another.
 Replies to a comment can also be replied to, as well as up-voted/down-voted.
-Creating such a task functioned similar to a homework assignment we were given, INSERT EXPLANATION HERE.

 As well as the main interactivity our website offers, we also use URL signing and INSERT EXPLANATION HERE for our site’s security.